sebdah/phonegap-tutorial/README.md

 ### Start the Android emulator

 You should now start the Android emulator.
 This might take some time the first time you do it, as PhoneGap will download requirements.
+Make sure that you are in the `TeacherFinder` folder.

     phonegap run android